eerkela/bertrand/docs/source/content/motivation.rst

 even emulate weak typing to a certain extent through its :ref:`dunder method <python:numeric-types>` interface, which further enhances the language's flexibility.
-This scheme does, however, come with a few important drawbacks, particularly as it relates to performance and reliability.
+This scheme does, however, come with a few important drawbacks, particularly as it relates to performance, type safety, and conversions.

 .. _motivation.type_systems.performance: